thegovind/agunblock/README.md

 - **GitHub Copilot** - AI pair programmer that suggests code completions as you type
 - **Devin** - An autonomous AI software engineer that can plan and execute complex tasks
 - **Codex CLI** - Command-line interface for code generation using natural language
-- **Claude Code** - AI assistant specialized in understanding and generating code
 - **SREAgent** - Microsoft's AI agent for Site Reliability Engineering tasks

 ## ✨ Features